malthaf9/terraform/README.md

   > Here, the cloud provider is like the house, and the servers and databases are like the rooms and materials.

-- Simply put, Terraform is an **IaC tool** developed by HashiCorp for creating and managing infrastructure on cloud providers like AWS, Azure, and GCP.
+- Simply but, Terraform is an **IaC tool** developed by HashiCorp for creating and managing infrastructure on cloud providers like AWS, Azure, and GCP.

 ## Why Do We Use Terraform?

 - **Before Terraform:**
-  - To create resources like EC2 instances or S3 buckets on AWS, we used to:
+  - To create resources like EC2 instances or S3 buckets or any other resources on any cloud provider like (AWS, Azure, GCP) let's take AWS,  we used to:
     - Log into AWS and manually create the resources.
     - Use AWS CLI to connect and manage the instances using their public IP addresses.
   - This approach was similar for other providers like Azure and GCP.